 Other common causes of electrical injury often fall under the following categories:

-The Lyon Firm has experience developing evidence in electrical injury cases through the use of life care planners, economists, and medical professionals to present the highest quality arguments on the plaintiff’s behalf.
+The Lyon Firm has experience developing evidence in electrical injury cases in Ohio through the use of life care planners, economists, and medical professionals to present the highest quality arguments on the plaintiff’s behalf.
 This work has resulted in significant settlements that enhanced and secured a dignified quality of life for the plaintiff’s future.

 Direct contact with an electrical wire sends a heavy current flowing through the body.
 This can result in massive tissue damage and patients are at risk of developing multisystem organ failure.
 Electricity passes easily though the human body, and even minor burns can result in damage to vital organs like the heart or brain.

 Typically, the extent of injury is determined by the intensity of the electrical current contacted.
 The long-term prognosis depends on the severity of the initial injury and the development of subsequent complications.
 Common injuries include the following heart injuries, tissue degeneration, and severe burns.